 Why did you choose to use the historic Barbee Building for this purpose?
 Our school building was originally built to serve as a neighborhood school with the purpose of creating a sense of community among the neighborhoods surrounding the Halifax Community.
 The Mordecai neighborhood of Raleigh lost an important community keystone.
 Retaining the pinnacles of our community is not only socially responsible but it's in our best interest.
 From an educational standpoint, the school's proximity to downtown Raleigh, NC and the unique educational opportunities in the arts, sciences, and technology that no other school in the city or surrounding counties can boast.
 It has historic significance and is a beautiful "storybook" school that is within walking distance of many of our city's children.

-Is the school on a year round calendar?
+Is the school on a year round or modified calendar?
 If so, why was this chosen?
 Hope Elementary does operate on a modified calendar.
 The progressive quarter calendar contains the same number of school days in the school year as traditional school calendars, but the school days are distributed more evenly throughout the year.
 Each quarter is followed by a break of approximately 2 weeks.
 At the end of the school year (in summer), the vacation break is approximately 6-8 weeks.
 You can retrieve a copy of the school calendar by clicking on Resources.
 Studies have shown that students perform better on a modified style calendar because they don't forget information over the summer, class time in the fall is not devoted to playing catch-up, and teachers don't get burned out.
 The six-eight week break in the summer allows for plenty of time for a summer vacation with the family.
 Also, vacations during the regular school year are more possible and less crowded at popular vacation spots.

-What type of curriculum do you use at Hope Elementary?
+What type of curriculum do you use at Hope Charter Leadership Academy?
 Hope Elementary follows the North Carolina adopted Common Core State Standards in K-5 mathematics and english language arts.
 The Common Core State Standards provide a consistent, clear understanding of what students are expected to learn, so teachers and parents know what is needed to help students succeed.
 The standards are designed to be relevant to the real world, reflecting the knowledge and skills that our young people need for success in college and careers.
 Our literacy instruction is done with the Daily 5 instructional method.
 Our math curriculum is titled Everyday Math.
 This research-based, research -proven approach promotes creative thinking, building confidence and making math fun for your child.

 What are the certifications of your instructional staff?
-The academic rigor at Hope Elementary comprises of fully highly qualified certified teachers and teacher assistants at all grade levels that will provide support and enrichment to all students in an effort to enhance and extend the curriculum for all children.
+The academic rigor at Hope Charter comprises of fully highly qualified certified teachers and teacher assistants at all grade levels that will provide support and enrichment to all students in an effort to enhance and extend the curriculum for all children.
 Parents should expect to see students engaged in building their analytical thinking skills and applying what they have learned rather than simply memorizing information.
 21st century skills will be integrated, and the rigor requires student perseverance and cooperation.
 Parents have the option to request documentation of highly qualified certification of our instructional staff at any time.

-How will the diverse children at Hope Elementary be served so that all children's needs are met?
+How will the diverse children at Hope Charter Leadership Academy be served so that all children's needs are met?
 In other words, how will Hope Elementary help those who may have learning disabilities, lower achievements, and behavior issues?
 We feel that most problems children have in their current learning environments will be significantly reduced or alleviated altogether by the combination of a progressive quarter calendar, encouraged parental involvement, and an interdisciplinary approach to learning.
 By incorporating this type of learning, students are able to make direct relationships with better than if required to think in the abstract.
 Children with learning disabilities particularly benefit from a more hands-on approach for this same reason.